Rupert Sheldrake: The Science Delusion (Science Set Free) (2012)

 The Science Delusion, published in the US as Science Set Free: 10 Paths to New Discovery, summarises much of Sheldrake's previous work and encapsulates it into a broader critique of philosophical materialism, with the title apparently mimicking that of The God Delusion by one of his critics, Richard Dawkins.

-In the book, Sheldrake proposes a number of questions as the theme of each chapter that seek to elaborate on his central premise that science is predicated on the belief that the nature of reality is fully understood, with only minor details needing to be filled in.
+In the book, Sheldrake asks a number of questions to elaborate on his central premise that science is predicated on the belief that the nature of reality is fully understood, with only minor details needing to be filled in.
 This "delusion" is what Sheldrake argues has turned science into a series of dogmas grounded in philosophical materialism rather than an open-minded approach to investigating phenomena.
-He argues that many powerful taboos circumscribe what scientists can legitimately direct their attention towards.
+He argues that many powerful taboos circumscribe what scientists may study.
 The mainstream view of modern science is that it proceeds by methodological naturalism and does not require philosophical materialism.

-Sheldrake questions conservation of energy; he calls it a "standard scientific dogma," says that perpetual motion devices and inedia should be investigated as possible phenomena, and has said that "the evidence for energy conservation in living organisms is weak."
-He argues in favour of alternative medicine and psychic phenomena, saying that their recognition as legitimate is impeded by a "scientific priesthood" with an "authoritarian mentality."
-Citing his earlier "psychic staring effect" experiments and other reasons, he says that minds are not confined to brains and that "liberating minds from confinement in heads is like being released from prison."
-He suggests that DNA is insufficient to explain inheritance, and that inheritance of form and behaviour is mediated through morphic resonance.
-He also promotes morphic resonance in broader fashion as an explanation for other phenomena such as memory.
+Sheldrake questions conservation of energy, calling it "standard scientific dogma"; says that perpetual motion devices and inedia should be investigated as possible phenomena; and says "the evidence for energy conservation in living organisms is weak".
+He argues in favour of alternative medicine and psychic phenomena, saying that a "scientific priesthood" with an "authoritarian mentality" has impeded their recognition as legitimate.
+Citing his earlier "psychic staring effect" experiments and other reasons, he says that minds are not confined to brains and that "liberating minds from confinement in heads is like being released from prison".
+He suggests that DNA is insufficient to explain heredity and that inheritance of form and behaviour is mediated through morphic resonance.
+He also promotes morphic resonance more broadly to explain other phenomena, such as memory.